-The Department of Education & Early Development (DEED) is working continuously to address implementation challenges including technology, student and staff scheduling concerns, as well as providing comprehensive training to teachers and school counselors.
-DEED continues to build partnerships with businesses, industries, and postsecondary providers to ensure the certificates are meaningful and useful to students, and assist them in educational and workforce achievement.
+The Department of Education and Early Development (DEED) is working continuously to address implementation challenges including technology, student and staff scheduling concerns, as well as providing comprehensive training to teachers, school counselors, and district test coordinators.
+DEED continues to expand and build upon partnerships with Alaska's public schools and postsecondary providers, and assessment vendors to better assist students in educational and workforce achievement.